 Diagnosis in a family in which one other individual has Cowden disease is made when:

 - Any single major criterion with or without minor criteria is met

 - Two minor criteria are met.

-What is the treatment for Cowden disease?
+What is the treatment for Cowden syndrome?

-Patients with Cowden disease need to undergo medical and physical examinations and appropriate laboratory and radiographic tests on a yearly basis to check for internal malignancies.
+Patients with Cowden disease need to undergo annual medical and physical examinations, laboratory tests, and radiographic tests to regularly check for internal malignancies.